 Conclusion

 In the post-war context, lower diesel taxation played a significant role in the revival of the French economy.
-At the same time, it made sense for the government to absorb investment risk: infrastructures were in ruins, and the future was uncertain (the country had endured two wars in just thirty years).
+At the same time, it made sense for the government to absorb investment risk: infrastructure was in ruins, and the future was uncertain (the country had endured two wars in just thirty years).

 Today, government intervention is necessary again, but for a different reason: the country is facing a market failure due to negative externalities from polluting production and consumption.
 Indeed, environmental and health costs are not reflected in market prices, and future policy solutions should internalize these externalities.